tanyxp/tanyxp.github.io/_posts/2016-07-14-pokemon-go.markdown

 was that they were all socializing!
 I ended up walking around for five miles and two hours!
 I found some people that were from my same faction, go Team Mystic, and we walked around conquering Gyms together.
 With each Pok&#233;Stop I went to, I would discover something new and amazing.
-Eventually the sun started setting and I decided to head home before the streets began to darken further.
+Eventually the sun began to set and I decided to head home before the streets began to darken any further.
 </p>

 <p>